gumbert/splinter_examples/README.md

 yandexmailregister
 ==================

-Registering yandex.com using python and splinter.
+Registering yandex.com mail using python and splinter.

 For work you need antigate.com user key.
 Put it into file antigate.txt